Evols101/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is a "hello-world" for python programming language
+This is an "hello-world" for python programming language